plabradorjr/surgi_app/README.md

 ## Design overview

 The app is deliberately designed so that collaboration is key to its usefulness.
+Anyone can edit any entries.
 Without other peoples' contributions, this app leads nowhere, and information will remain outdated.

 # Installation